Throat irritation in new e-cigarette users

 If PEG can be located in a high-quality form and efficiently tested as absolutely free from DEG or EG, it is a good alternative base material .

-Propylene glycol has one of the largest and oldest research data volumes of any regularly consumed non-food material (i.e. pharmaceuticals, medical products, and industrial products with human contact).
+Propylene glycol has one of the oldest and largest research data volumes of any regularly consumed non-food material (i.e. pharmaceuticals, medical products, and industrial products with human contact).
 It has at least 70 years of research and has been used and consumed for over 70 years.

 The first large-scale clinical studies were conducted in the 1940s, when PG was used to mist the air in hospital wards.
 It was discovered that PG is one of the most powerful bactericidal and virucidal aerosols in existence: hospital wards where the air was PG-treated in studies over several years noted that communicable diseases were reduced by 95% compared to control wards with no PG mist, including for diseases transmitted by virus (e.g. influenza, acute coryza).
 All airborne pathogens are reported killed by a PG level of just 0.5ppm.
 This effect has still not been explained even today, since at such low levels it is presumed that a PG molecule cannot even come into contact with all the pathogens that are killed.